Home

 BBFA468B-8395-4CD3-A0F7-6217303B8626.jpeg

-One day the core of the sun will run out of fuel; it is projected to burn out in about 5 billion years.
+One day the core will run out of fuel; it is projected to burn out in about 5 billion years.
 When the sun dies, nuclear fusion (a force that pushes outwards) will no longer occur in the core, so it will be susceptible to the forces of gravity (A force that pushes inwards).
 The immense pressure from gravity will cause the sun to shrink into a “white dwarf,” and all the other layers of the sun will dissipate into a planetary nebula of gas and dust.
 This gas and dust will travel through the galactic skies and become part of the makings of another star.

 Human life is mere seconds compared to the lifespan of our sun and the many other stars encompassing our galaxy and the vast universe.
 With all this time ticking away, I want to make something out of this life; and like the dust and gas that stars leave behind when they die, I too want to leave pieces of myself and of my heart when I am gone—my art and my poetry is what will stay here, hopefully, inspiring and motivating others to see and live their lives creatively and introspectively.